 By Rob Shaul

-There is one major differences between Mountain and Tactical Athletes and team sport or individual sport competitive athletes.
+There is one major difference between Mountain and Tactical Athletes and team sport or individual sport competitive athletes.

-Unlike competitive sport athletes, the fitness demands of Mountain and Tactical athletes are not specifically defined.
+Unlike competitive sport athletes, the fitness demands of Mountain Athletes, Mountain Professionals and Tactical Athletes are not specifically defined.

 Research tells us that the average football play is 7-10 seconds, and the rest between plays 40 seconds.
 From a training perspective, it’s easy to see how 10 second sprinting, or sled push intervals, with 40 seconds rest would be a sport-specific work capacity training protocol for football players.

 Likewise, we know a marathoner will run unloaded for 26.2 miles, and we can easily find out the vertical gain/loss for the course.
 We know that professional soccer midfielders will run an average of 9.5 miles in a series of sprints over the course of a 90 minute game.

 Record books and past competitions, and even competitive research, competing Olympic and Power Lifters can easily determine what loads they are going to need to make in their lifts, based on their weight class, to be competitive.
 Same is true for football players, by position, at every level, and rugby players, hockey players, etc.

 This doesn’t mean the fitness demands of mountain and tactical missions are totally unpredictable.
 We can design a sport-specific training plan to climb Fitz Roy based on the approach distance, pitches, pack load, and overall duration.
 Likewise, there’s a reason we’ve designed different train ups for SFAS (Green Beret Selection) and SFOD-D (Delta) – the selection events are significantly different.

 Likewise, we can step back and identify the “Base” fitness attributes for mountain athletes and the different types of tactical athletes.
 We know most mountain events involve uphill hiking under load, for example, and we know many tactical situations involve sprinting, under load.